 Is tuition assistance available?

-Yes, tuition assistance is available for COCA Spring Break Arts Camps.
-Visit our Tuition Assistance page for more information.
+COCA offers variable tuition rates for qualifying students, which are determined on a sliding scale, for COCA Spring Break Arts Camps.
+Visit our Variable Tuition Rates page for more information.

 Become a Member